Aanchal-2707/HospitalityDomain-PowerBI-Dashboard/README.md

 # HospitalityDomain-PowerBI-Dashboard
-This repository contains the complete Power BI artifacts used in the creation of a Power BI Dashboard for Hotel Chain Analysis.
+This repository contains the Power BI Dashboard for Hotel Chain Analysis enabling comprehensive analysis of sales trends and revenue growth for making informed decisions in the Hospitality Domain.